ros2/design/articles/055_ros_parameter_design.md

 Currently there a few parts of the specification unimplemented.

 - No parameter subscription registration.
-  The events are published, but there is not way to register a callback for changes to a parameter.
+  The events are published, but there is not way to register a callback for changes to a specific parameter.
+  You can currently register for a callback on all changes for parameters of a node.
 - The ability to register callback to validate parameter updates prior to them being updated is not available.
 - There has been no work on logging and playback of logged parameter changes.
 - The ability to list and get expected validation policy has not been implemented.